This is the path of remembrance

 Of remembering that this sensitivity is not a defect—it’s a sacred design.

-I’ve spent decades walking this spiral:
+I’ve spent decades walking this sacred spiral—

 through illness and healing, loss and return, exile and homecoming.